smolijar/gitwiki-thesis/src/analysis/user-access.md

 Apart from many options irrelevant at this moment, it contains an option `command`.
 It _"specifies that the command is executed whenever this key is used for authentication.
 The command supplied by the user (if any) is ignored. (...)
 This option might be useful to restrict certain public keys to perform just a specific operation.
 An example might be a key that permits remote backups but nothing else."_ [@openbsd:ssh:command]

-Which means a UNIX user on a machine with running `sshd` [@openbsd:sshd] can control what command is executed for SSH key authenticated users.
+Which means a UNIX user on a machine with running SSHD [@openbsd:sshd] can control what command is executed for SSH key authenticated users.
-This can be used to run different a shell, modify the environment or as in this case, to forbid the user to run anything, except a specific program.
+This can be used to run different a shell, modify the environment or as in this case, to forbid the users to run anything, except a specific program.
 In this case it is gitolite-shell with provided username argument.

 This is important for the further discussion of authentication, since it makes other than the key based authentication impossible to use.